JY-5/Audio-Player-Web-App/README.md

 5. NoSQL databases are easier for developers to implement.

 ## Notes
-Everything works fine except that the hover effect with y axis has a minor problem.
-This needs more debugging and overall this almost does not affect the hover effect to show comments timely.
+Problem: Everything works fine except that the hover effect with y axis has a minor problem.
+When cursor moves away from the thumbnail, the comment does not disappear.
+This needs more debugging and overall this does not affect the hover effect to show comments timely when we hover on different thumbnails.